-All lead generation websites should value any and all reviews, good or bad, users post about their website.
-Good reviews bring on more users and a company’s response to poor reviews can also bring on new users.
+All lead generation services should value any and all reviews, both good or bad, that users post about their company.
+Good reviews bring on more clients and a company’s response to poor reviews can turn an unhappy user into one that ends up referring the service to other pros.

 Nevertheless, no matter how reliable you may think reviews for lead generation websites may be, there are always at least two sides to every story.
-As such, before you determine which lead generation site is best for contractors, make sure you know the bottom line behind all lead generation site reviews.
+Before you determine which lead generation site is best for contractors, make sure you know the bottom line behind all lead generation site reviews.
+In this article, we will touch on some of the things you should keep in mind when reading reviews about lead generation services.

 On the other end of the spectrum, one must analyze all possible factors when it comes to negative reviews as well.
 Some aspects to consider are:

-- Have they ever used lead generation before?
+- Have they ever used a lead generation service before?

 - How long did they try the service?

-- If they have used lead gen services, did they have success in the past?
+- If they have used lead generation services, did they have success in the past?

 - What do they consider success?